Today I want to write about something a little less positive.

 - The first step for me is being aware, that this is what I’m doing.

-- I take out my gratitude journal and write things every day I am grateful for in my life
+- My gratitude journal is important, I write things every day I am grateful for in my life

 - I paint with watercolors